isabella232/help-7/gitbook/cmp/general/sharing-feedback.md

 Once finished, click 'Add idea' and your idea will be submitted to our Product Team.

-## Upvoting Existing Ideas in the Feedback Hub
+## Upvoting existing ideas in the Feedback Hub

 When you [share feedback and/or feature requests](sharing-feedback-and-feature-requests.md) with us, they get submitted to our [**Feedback Hub**](https://feedback.doit-intl.com).
 There, you see and upvote any ideas you like.